carlosp420/nymphalidae_diversification/MS.md

 ### Detecting diversification shifts on the maximum clade credibility tree
-The MEDUSA analysis on the MCC tree in combination with richness data estimated 13 changes in the tempo of diversification in Nymphalidae history (Figure 2; Table 1; supp. mat.
+The MEDUSA analysis on the MCC tree in combination with richness data estimated 13 changes in the tempo of diversification in Nymphalidae history (Fig. 2; Table 1; supp. mat.
 10).
 The estimated corrected threshold of AICc scores for selecting the optimal model was estimated as 7.8 units.
 In all MEDUSA analyses, the maximum number of inferred diversification splits in all trees was 21.
 Thus